MKGO Icon

 Let’s briefly look at a couple of Aira’s own buyer personas to explain why content needs to differ:

-- Sally Sales is a sales manager and is much more interested in improving sales processes and customer acquisition.
-Sally reads industry blogs but also watches a lot of video content.
+• Sales Sally is a sales manager and is much more interested in improving sales processes and customer acquisition.
+Sally reads industry blogs, but also watches a lot of video content.

-It’s essential to develop buyer personas otherwise you won’t be able to create targeted content in an appropriate format, and you won’t be able to map accurate buyer’s journeys for your audience.
+It’s essential to develop buyer personas, otherwise you won’t be able to create targeted content in an appropriate format, and you won’t be able to map accurate buyer’s journeys for your audience.

 How to map content to a buyer’s journey